DavidJGChen/probably-incorrect-answers/understanding-analysis/the-real-numbers.typ

 ]

 #solution[
+  +
+    Consider $f(x) = (x/2, x)$.
+  +
+    For $(x,y) in S$, consider the (potentially countable) decimal expansion of each.
+    Let's label the expansion of $x$ as $0.d_1 d_2 d_3 d_4 dots$, and the second as $0.d'_1 d'_2 d'_3 d'_4 dots$.
+    We consider the terminating decimal expansion representations, rather than one with inifinite $9$s.

+    Now we simply map $(x,y)$ to the following real number:
+    $
+      f((x,y)) = 0.d_1 d'_1 d_2 d'_2 d_3 d'_3 dots.
+    $
+    To see that this is injective, note that if two intervals differ from each other, that at least one of the left or right endpoints must differ.
+    Since they differ, they must have a different decimal expansion, and thus the resulting real number will also have a different digit and be a different real number.

+    This logic only fails if we somehow produce a real number that ends in repeating $9$s, which is impossible since it would imply that both of our original expansions were of that form.

+    However, this function is not surjective.

+    Consider a real number that, for example, ends in alternating $1$s and $9$s.
+    This itself is a unique real number with no other decimal representation, but the only way to construct it would be with a decimal with repeating $9$s.
+    This representation is not in our domain, so there is no way to output this real number.
 ]

 #exercise[1.5.8][
   Let $B$ be a set of positive real numbers with the property that adding together any finite subset of elements from $B$ always gives a sum of $2$ or less.
   Show $B$ must be finite or countable.
+]

+#solution[
+  First, note that $B subset.eq (0, 2]$.

+  For arbitrary $n in NN$, consider the subset $(1/n, 2] inter B$.
+  This can only have finite elements, since otherwise, we could choose $2n$ elements from the subset to sum to greater than $2$.

+  Note that this holds true for all $n$.

+  Now also note that $B = union.big_(n=1)^oo [(1/n, 2] inter B]$.
+  This is a countable union of finite sets, which is countable.
 ]

 #exercise[1.5.9][